EcologicalTraitData/traitdataform/README.md

 - extracting trait definitions and hierarchies from semantic ontologies (e.g. from the OWL files or via APIs), to facilitate analysis of comparable traits across taxa.
 - automated matching of user-provided trait names against trait definitions in online resources, by looking up traits from published ontologies.
 - harmonization of levels of factorial traits via fuzzy matching (requires lookup tables and ontologies providing legit factor levels).
-- managing trait databases locally in R by turning the traitdataset objects into lists containing additional linked data (e.g. on occurence level or measurement level, sampling event,  taxon etc.).
+- managing trait databases locally in R by managing relational data (e.g. on occurence level or measurement level, sampling event,  taxon etc.) in the data.frame attributes.
-- saving trait datasets as Darwin Core Archives.

 ## Cite as